Moosa Ali Jaleel

-Major General (Retired) Moosa Ali Jaleel M.Phil.
-MSc ndc psc is a retired Major General of the Maldives National Defence Force who served as the 3rd Chief of Defence Force of Maldives National Defence Force from 18 November 2008 until 7 February 2012.
+Major General (Retired) Moosa Ali Jaleel GOMH M.Phil.
+MSc ndc psc is a retired 2 star officer of the Maldives National Defence Force who served as the 3rd Chief of Defence Force of Maldives National Defence Force from 18 November 2008 until 7 February 2012.
 MG (Rtd) Moosa Jaleel also held office as the Minister of Defence from January to October 2015 during the presidency of Abdulla Yameen Abdul Gayoom.

-Major General (Rtd) Moosa Jaleel is a highly decorated veteran of the 3rd November 1988 terrorist attack on the capital Male' city, and awarded with the Medal for Exceptional Bravery (Huravee Ran Medal) and the Purple Heart (Jihaadhuge Raiy Medal) for his actions in defending the military headquarters and injuries sustained in the battle.
+Major General (Rtd) Moosa Jaleel is a highly decorated veteran of the 3 November 1988 terrorist attack on the capital Male' city, and awarded with the Medal for Exceptional Bravery (Huravee Ran Medal) and the Purple Heart (Jihaadhuge Raiy Medal) for his actions in defending the military headquarters and injuries sustained in the battle.
+Furthermore, on November 2024 he was conferred the Grand Order of Military Honour (GOMH) by President Mohamed Muizzu in recognition of Major General Jaleel's distinguished service to national security and his significant contributions to safeguarding the sovereignty of the Republic of Maldives.
+It particularly acknowledges his valour during the events of 3 November 1988, when he demonstrated extraordinary courage in the face of the terror attack.

 Biography

 Major General Jaleel was born on 26 June 1960 in Malé, Maldives.
 He completed his secondary schooling at Majeediyya School.

 He is frequently cited as the most highly trained and capable infantry officer in the country during his career.
-People who are knowledgeable about the November 3rd 1988 incident and Major General Jaleel's bravery and dedicated action that day hold him in the highest regard and respect.
+People who are knowledgeable about the 3 November 1988 incident and Major General Jaleel's bravery and dedicated action that day hold him in the highest regard and respect.

-He enjoys a tremendous amount of public as well as soldiers support and during his leadership, he enormously contributed to develop the human resources and infrastructure of MNDF and re-organize and restructure the MNDF as a mission oriented armed force.
+He enjoys a tremendous amount of public as well as soldiers support and during his leadership, he enormously contributed to develop the human resources and infrastructure of MNDF and re-organise and restructure the MNDF as a mission oriented armed force.
 His experience in various MNDF Units as well as the broad knowledge and wide range of skills makes him a great asset to MNDF and the Maldives.

-He has commanded all front line infantry units in the MNDF including the MNDF Marine Corps (then Rapid Rection Force), former infantry units of Quick Reaction Force I, II & III (QRF 1, 2 & 3), Special Protection Group (SPG) and has also served as the Director General of Maldivian Coast Guard.
+He has commanded all front line infantry units in the MNDF including the MNDF Marine Corps (then Rapid Reaction Force), former infantry units of Quick Reaction Force I, II & III (QRF 1, 2 & 3), Special Protection Group (SPG) and has also served as the Director General of Maldivian Coast Guard.
 He was the first Maldivian to initiate infantry oriented training in Maldives.
 He trained a large amount MNDF personnel and also served as the Commanding Officer of the Maldives National Cadet Corps.

 Major General Moosa Ali Jaleel was appointed to the post of Chief of Defence Force on 18 November 2008 by the President HE Mohamed Nasheed.
-He honorably retired from active service on 8 February 2012.
+He honourably retired from active service on 8 February 2012.
 On officially accepting his retirement, HE Dr. Mohamed Waheed Hassan Manik thanked the Chief of Defence Force for his dedicated service to the nation as an MNDF officer.